bradleycamacho/babelsentiment/README.md

 Very dirty 1.0 version

 This will create plots using Sentiment Analysis tools from the Syuzhet package.
-Necessary packages are not include, install packages mentioned in error messages
+Necessary packages are not include, install packages mentioned as needed.

 Usage:
-Edit each file to resize graphs to desired size
+- Edit each .R file to set graph size: ```png("Plots/Simple/Hurley/syuzhet.png", width = 1200,height = 700)```
-Then simply run the code, from terminal or R studio Will generate unsigned, signed, simple, and NRC emotion plots for each text using each avaiable lexicon
+- Run code from terminal or program such as R Studio
+- The files will generate unsigned, signed, simple, and NRC emotion plots for each text using each available lexicon

-Texts and directory structure are included, comments are non-exitent practically.
-Future versions will combine all scripts into one, and add modularity and simplified size input.
+Texts and directory structure are included, but documentation within is practically non-existent.
+Future versions will combine all scripts into one, add modularity, and simplify size input.

 Changelog: